Headshots on a plain background:

 Here are a few examples of headshots with a reportage style which you might prefer for your company.
 Usually people are not looking at the camera for these shots.
 The advantages of this style is that they are more relaxed…

-Often a director, or owner of a company, needs a selection of interesting portraits that can be used for a variety of purposes such as the ‘about me’ page, social media, blogs, news articles and magazine articles.
+Often, a director or owner of a company needs a selection of interesting portraits to use for a variety of purposes.
+Often a director, or owner of a company, needs a selection of interesting portraits that can be used for a variety of purposes such as the ‘about me’ page, Linkedin and social media profiles, blogs, PR, news articles and industry magazine articles.

 In this section we will look at headshots with an office background or a city or exterior background.
 You can see some examples here.
 We can use exterior locations or we can use parts of your office or workplace, working with a combination of natural light and mobile studio lights.